agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 number later if needed.
 Resulting in 400 lives.

 - The impact of moving to the US could be much better as the pay is reasonably higher.
+280 lives in the US for 35 years + 13 lives for the first 5 years in NL = ~300 lives, based on:

+	- for a beginners salary of 100k
 	- Salary raise of 4% per year
+	- 2% increase in salary from 50 years of age
 	- 10% increase every 5 years
 	- 20% donation
-	- increase of 2%/year on the cost of lives
+	- increase of 2% per year on the cost of lives
-	- for a beginners salary of 100k
-	- 2% increase in salary from 50 years of age

-280 lives in the US for 35 years + 13 lives for the first 5 years in NL = ~300 lives.

 **Personal fit x Impact**

+Based on the numbers calculated earlier in the 'personal fit' and 'impact' sub-sections for DE, we compute the effective impact.

 - DE in NL

-		95% x 200 = 190
+		rough-impact = 95% x 200 = 190

-This is the minimum I can do and so the rest of the 7% wouldn't matter.
+This is the least I expect I am able to do.
+I assume that in case of failure (5%) I am unable to contribute anything at all.
+So I do not compute the effective impact separately as done below.

 - DE followed by sales

 I can briefly try sales and if all hell brakes loose then I can always move back in DE.
 Considering such a tree we get:

-		75% x 400 = 300
+		rough-impact = 75% x 400 = 300
-		75% x 400 + 25% x 95% x 200 ~= 350
+		Effective Impact = 75% x 400 + 25% x 95% x 200 ~= 350

 - DE in US

-Just like in sales, I can always move back to being a DE in Nl.
+Just like in sales, I can always move back to being a DE in Nl as I hope to obtain by citizenship before moving to the US.
+So,

-		48% x 300 = 144
+		rough-impact = 48% x 300 = 144
-		48% x 300 + 52% x 95% x 200 ~= 248
+		Effective Impact = 48% x 300 + 52% x 95% x 200 ~= 248

 **Conclusion DE ETG**

-With the above calculations we see that DE in NL might be better than DE in US if we do not consider the decision tree, but if we do consider the decision tree, it turns out that trying it would still be better than just being a DE in NL.
+With the above calculations we see that DE in NL might be better than DE in US if we do not consider the decision tree (rough-impact), but if we do consider the decision tree (effective impact), it turns out that trying it would still be better than just being a DE in NL.
+So it seems important to use the effective impact than the rough impact in most cases.

 We could make the Decision tree even more complicated, with many branches etc... to work out other situations.
-But for now, it appears that trying Sales and US options could be good options to get myself into, as opposed to a traditional job.
+But for now, it appears that trying Sales and US options could be good options to get myself into, as opposed to a conservative option of `DE in NL`.

 ### Design engineering (Machine Design) in 'Europe' for Direct work

 **Skills**:

-- Lot of skills not useful in DW
+- Lot of skills acquired that is not useful in DW

-	Right now I am learning a very specific amount of skills.
+	Right now I am learning a very specific set of skills.
 Skills related to making proper drawings, how to design for the precision industry, how to keep things simple etc...
 Great for the precision engineering market but I dont think it preps me for the Leadership or research type of jobs that would be needed in DW.

-- gaining management skills takes a long while before it even begins
+- Gaining management skills takes a long while before it even begins

-	Even if I become a design leader (as they call it here), it would take say 5-8 years atleast (35), where I go into a tech leadership kinds of role, where I am managing a technical team, knowing on a high level what my team is doing.
+    Becoming a design leader (a.k.a tech leadership roles), would take say 5-8 years atleast (age 35) where I am managing a technical team, knowing on a high level what my team is doing.

 - Not very challenging all the time, not pushed to do more or given a lot of feedback

 	I have already talked about this in the last section on 'DE for ETG'.
-As an engineer I have to do a lot of unnecessary things, kind a like doing experiments manually.
+As an engineer I have to do a lot of unnecessary things, like repairing poor documentation, doing repetitive experiments manually, calling people to get work done etc...
 Time is really precious and you would want every single minute to count.
 I see myself 'wasting' a lot of time here.
 I work for <40 hrs a week and I am barely at any pressure or pushed to achieve great things.

-Overall, the dearth of transferable skills, minimum time spent on critical thinking and a decent amount of creativity building gets it a rating of 5/10.
+Overall, the dearth of transferable skills, minimum time spent on critical thinking and a ordinary amount of creativity building gets it a rating of 5/10.

 **Connections**:

-AS mentioned in 'DE for ETG', connections within the industry are already not that great.
+As mentioned in 'DE for ETG', connections within the industry are already not that great.
 Connections to move to DW or meeting people interested in EA, is hard I observe.
 Thus rated as 3/10.

 **Credentials**:

 Credentials wise I am very limited.
-The assignments given to me and available in general don't allow you to boast crazy performance boosts or high impact.
-I think I will not be able to boast any reasonable achievements, other than my performance reviews, that can look good on my application to GiveWell type EAOs.
+The assignments given to me and available in general don't allow me to boast crazy performance boosts or high impact.
+Learning is slow making the initial years with poor credentials.
+I think I will not be able to boast any reasonable achievements within the next few years, other than my performance reviews, that MIGHT look good on my application to GiveWell type of EAOs.
 So I rate this at 5/10.

 **Runway**:

 In Netherlands I can save about 6-8k euros per year.
-Removing my donation, and all other extra expenses that seem to be coming, I think I can save about 6k per year.
+Removing my donation, and all other extra expenses that seem to be popping out of nowhere, I think I can save about 6k per year.
 I can improve this if necessary by 4k/year by joining another company.
 Runway gathering takes a slow 3 years for saving for 18 months worth.
 An average rating of 5/10 is given here.

 **Supporting conditions**

 Work is engaging, I can always find decent challenges.
 Basic needs are met, colleagues seem to be fine and ready to help when you ask for help.
-Work outside of DE towards the Direct Work can also be quite engaging.
+Work outside of the 9-5 DE job, towards Direct Work can also be quite engaging.
 It is hard to find like minded people here who share any interest in Altruism.
 Of all the people I have met, I do not know a single soul who does anything related to EA.
-They are too busy chilling, going to the beach, working and planning on pleasurable activities after activities.
+They are too busy chilling, going to the beach, working and planning pleasurable activities after activities.
+5/10.

 <!-- Not that I am any great soul or something; Well ;)-->